Subcommittee on Institutional Effectiveness

 - One student, appointed for a one-year term through an SGA willingness-to-serve process (Students)

-SIE Meeting Agendas and Minutes
+SIE Meeting Agendas, Minutes and annual reports

 Assessment Subcommittee, 2012-2018